AndrewKalil/printf/README.md

 # _printf project
-This project is about create a similar function that printf of C, putting into practice the tools that who gave of **Holberton School**.
+This project is about creating a similar function to that of printf in C Programming, putting into practice the tools that were given by **Holberton School**.

 # Functionality
-The syntax for using this functions `is _printf("%parameter text", paramter);` also has using types of variables in the function for example:
+The syntax for using this functions is `_printf("%parameter text", paramter);` We can also use different types of variables in function, for example:

 ## Char:
  * Input : `_printf("%c is the last letter in the alphabet\n", 'z');`
  * Output : `z is the last letter in the alphabet`

 ## String
- * Input: `_printf("I %s\n", 'writhing a string');`
+ * Input: `_printf("I %s\n", 'am writing a string');`
- * Output: `I writhing a string`
+ * Output: `I am writing a string`